LiamWRyan/Liam_Portfolio/README.md

-# Liam Ryan
+# Hi there
-Data Science Portfolio
+I am a Canadian student pursuing a degree in Computer Science Data and Information Security.
 ---
 # [Project 1: Android Scheduling Application.](https://github.com/LiamWRyan/w21goldwasser)

 ### Scheduling Application: Team Goldwasser (Winter 2021)
-Create an adnroid application for a food court business that will allow the manager to build and view an employee schedule and deliver that schedule to said employees.
+Create an Android application for a food court business that will allow the manager to build and view an employee schedule and deliver that schedule to said employees.
 ----